tinythings/sysinspect/docs/genusage/secure_transport.rst

 - ``sysinspect network --status`` for active key id, last handshake time, and rotation state
+- ``sysinspect cluster --online`` for current online/offline state
+- ``sysinspect network --info <host-or-id>`` for persisted traits and identity
 - the master error log for bootstrap rejection and TLS startup messages
 - the minion error log for bootstrap-diagnostic and ack-verification failures

 If a Minion reconnects but does not complete bootstrap, check the logs on both sides before editing any managed state.

+If ``network --add`` fails after registration but before readiness, Sysinspect now treats that as a partial onboarding failure and cleans up what it safely
+can:

+- staged upload directory
+- partial runtime on the target
+- partial master registration when registration had already happened

 Transport Rotation Workflow
 ---------------------------